dgleich/GenericArpack.jl/README.md

 The library also supports mixed precision, although, this needs to be used carefully.
 ```
-julia> eigs(Float16, Float64, A, 2; ncv=10) # use Float16 for vectors, Float64 for Arnoldi info, Double64 for A
+julia> eigs(Float16, Float64, A, 2; ncv=12) # use Float16 for vectors, Float64 for Arnoldi info, Double64 for A
 values:
 2-element Vector{Float64}:
  -5.043265045062479
   6.522275837391058
 ```
-The library is better used with use high precision types, like Double64.
+The library is better used with use higher precision types, like Double64, although Float32 work okay.

 Because it was fairly trivial to do in Julia, `GenericArpack.jl` also has a specialized Hermitian eigensolver.
 This has had more limited testing, but should work for many cases.
 This is useful because it gives a